First responders run towards danger when others run away.

 I understand your hesitation.
 However, if you don’t get help, things could get worse.
 Luckily, there are healthy ways to deal with the stress of the job.
 There are people who have made it through similar experiences.

 Therapy can help.

 Therapy provides you with a space to talk about what’s going on with someone who gets it.
-Although I’m not a first responder, I worked in county jails and federal prisons.
-I consulted in crisis situations, responded to inmates with homicidal ideation, and managed suicidal prisoners with severe mental illness.
-I trained with law enforcement agencies doing hostage negotiation drills and collaborated with correctional officers to ensure we all go home safely at the end of the day.
-In addition, I provided individual and group therapy to veterans who served in Korea, Vietnam, and Afghanistan.
-I also provided inpatient and outpatient substance abuse treatment to military recruits and veterans at a Federal Veterans Health Center.
+Although Dr. Melanie Chinchilla is not a first responder, she worked in county jails and federal prisons.
+She consulted in crisis situations, responded to inmates with homicidal ideation, and managed suicidal prisoners with severe mental illness.
+Dr. Chinchilla trained with law enforcement agencies doing hostage negotiation drills and collaborated with correctional officers to ensure we all go home safely at the end of the day.
+In addition, she provided individual and group therapy to veterans who served in Korea, Vietnam, and Afghanistan.
+Dr. Chinchilla also provided inpatient and outpatient substance abuse treatment to military recruits and veterans at a Federal Veterans Health Center.

-I uphold the highest standard of privacy because I understand how important your career is and how mental health concerns may adversely affect your job.
-I can help you find ways to reclaim your personal life so you don’t have to choose between your career and your family.
+Approach Therapy upholds the highest standard of privacy because we understand how important your career is and how mental health concerns may adversely affect your job.
+We can help you find ways to reclaim your personal life so you don’t have to choose between your career and your family.
 Together we can discuss how to more effectively manage the demands of the job and your goals for your life.

-With two convenient offices in San Francisco, teletherapy options for first responders in California, and free initial consults, help is within reach.
-Schedule an appointment now.
+With in-person and teletherapy options for first responders in California, help is within reach.